 There’s a fire-pit patio above the 18th green, and resort guests often gather in the Adirondack chairs around the fire to watch golfers finish their rounds.
 A birdie on the last will garner a nice round of applause!
-When the sunset approaches, a bagpiper takes to the grounds to serenade guests and golfers alike, lending to the Old-World Scottish feel of the resort.
+When the sunset approaches, a bagpiper takes to the grounds to serenade guests and golfers alike, lending to the resort’s Old-World Scottish feel.

 The Ocean Course debuted in 1997, four years before the stunning luxury hotel was added to the property.
-Golfers will appreciate that the resort was a golf club first and a resort second, as no concessions were made in the building of the golf courses.
+Golfers will appreciate that the resort was a golf club first and a resort second, as no concessions were made in the golf courses’ building.
 Many resort courses feature just one great oceanside hole, but the rest of the oceanfront property is reserved for housing.
 That’s not the case here, as nearly every hole features a beautiful ocean view.

 The stretch of holes 15-18 is one of the finest crescendos you’ll find anywhere in the world.
 All four run alongside the ocean, so you’ll want to avoid hooking the ball into a watery grave.
 The par 3 seventeenth comes closest to the ocean, with the green perched atop a cliff.
 Faders of the ball will need to aim out over the ocean and hope they don’t double-cross – use your rangefinder to increase accuracy – though the winds blowing in usually help steer the ball to safety.

-Spa services including massages, facials, waxing and an ever-changing, seasonally based “secret spa menu” are offered on-site.
-There are three dining options offered at the hotel, each one taking advantage of seasonal local cuisine to provide memorable experiences.
+Spa services including massages, facials, waxing, and an ever-changing, seasonally based “secret spa menu” are offered on-site.
+There are three dining options offered at the hotel, each taking advantage of seasonal local cuisine to provide memorable experiences.